stomp-js/stomp-websocket/docs/README.md

 ## Contributing

-If you want to understand the code, develop, contribute.
+If you want to understand the code, develop, or contribute.
 Please visit [How to contribute](https://stomp-js.github.io/stomp-websocket/codo/extra/docs-src/Contribute.md.html).

 ## Authors